Want to know when I share a new recipe? Subscribe today!

 - Place the chicken, yoghurt, garlic, cumin, coriander, paprika, sumac, turmeric, lemon juice, salt, and pepper in a bowl.
 Mix well to coat.
 Cover and refrigerate for at least 30 minutes, or up to 4 hours.

-- Heat 1 tbsp of the olive oil in a large non-stick frying pan over medium–high heat.
-Add the chicken and cook for 3–4 minutes each side or until golden.
+- Heat 1 tablespoon of olive oil in a large non-stick frying pan over medium-high heat.
+Add the chicken and cook for 3-4 minutes per side, or until golden.
 Remove from the pan and set aside.

-- Add the remaining oil to the pan, then add the onion.
-Cook for 5–6 minutes or until softened and golden.
+- Add the remaining tablespoon of olive oil to the pan, then add the onion.
+Cook for 5-6 minutes, or until softened and golden.

-- Serve hot over saffron rice, garnished with fresh coriander or parsley.
+- Serve hot garnished with fresh coriander or parsley.

 Notes